PraderioM/opal-bulk-marking/README.md

 * **Download submissions**: Makes all students visible in the assessment table and displays the configuration of buttons described in Section [Bulk download](#subsec_download).
 * **Upload marking**: Makes all students visible in the assessment table and displays the configuration of buttons described in Section [Bulk upload](#subsec_upload).
+* **Statistics**: Shows a pop up with statistics regarding the submissions.
+More precisely it shows:
+    - An histogram of grade distributions (generated using Plotly).
+    - Average grade and standard deviation.
+    - Number and percentage of students whom have submitted a solution.
+    - Number and percentage of marked submissions.
 * **Help**: Shows a pop-up with minimal instructions on how to use opal-bulk-marking as well as a link to this page.

 **IMPORTANT**: In order for the buttons to appear it is necessary for the columns 'Last name', 'First name', 'Institution identifier' and 'Number of files' to be visible in the assessment table.